Customer Satisfaction

 3. Social media monitoring

 The NPS, which stands for Net Promoter Score, is a synthetic index that is growing in popularity to measure the likelihood that a person will recommend a particular product or service.
-It is a question with an answer on a scale of 1 to 10.
+The satisfaction questionnaire consists of asking a single question with an answer on a scale of 1 to 10.

 esempio domanda NPS